gonzalofdz/poshli/.github/DEVELOPER.md

  Security is fundamental in the code of this project, otherwise this project would not make sense.

+#### Variables and function declaration names:

+ * Descriptive names but short as possible, do use well-known acronyms when necessary.
+For example, use UI for User Interface and Html for Hyper-Text Markup Language.

+ * For abbreviations, at least 3 letters each word, except if the word itself has less letters.
+For example, bin as binary is proper because it's intuitive, but b as byte is inappropriate because it would be confused with bit, byte, bypass, etc..

+#### Formating the code:

+There are no better nor worse ways to format, the important thing is that a whole team use the same rules, and this team use the following:

+* Tab to indent, if you prefer you can coding with spaces and [convert](https://www.browserling.com/tools/spaces-to-tabs)

+* Each tab as 4 spaces.

+* Type the words of Functions name's in lowercase, separated by underscore and curly bracket in the next line to main name.

+* Type the words of Variable name's in lowercase separated by underscore or camelCase at your preferred way.

+* Names of Constants in uppercase separated by underscore.

  <a name="documentation"></a>

 #### External documentation about coding: